Infratemporal Fossa Approach

 Benign tumors usually respect these boundaries and expand the ITF in the direction of its soft-tissue planes, or they follow preexisting pathways (eg, foramen ovale, pterygomaxillary fissure).
 Conversely, malignant tumors can infiltrate and destroy all structures within the ITF and adjacent spaces.

-The presence of neurovascular structures within the ITF (eg, ICA) or adjacent to it (eg, CN VII) limits the exposure of any particular surgical approach to the ITF.
+Neurovascular structures within the ITF (eg, ICA) or adjacent to it (eg, CN VII) limit the exposure of any particular surgical approach to the ITF.
 Thus, surgical approaches are designed not only to remove the tumor but also to preserve and identify these neurovascular entities.

 Contraindications